navneet109/challenges/Challenge1/Readme.md

 7. Run "Terraform Apply"

-# What else can be done to secure the achutechutre
+# What else can be done to secure the Architechture

 - Encrypt DB password using KMS keys/Hashicorp Vault
 - Use s3 as backend to store tfstate file.